97bytes/Muki/documentation/UserGuide_en.md

 4.2.3 - DELETE operations
 -------------------------
-DELETE operations can erase server resources.
+DELETE operations remove resources from the server.
 The following snippet shows all attributes and sub​​-elements to define DELETE operations with Muki:

     <delete-operation http-path="/customers/{customerId}/{orderId}" name="deleteOrder">
         <path-param name="customerId" />